osohq/oso/docs/application-library/application-types.rst

 =======
 - **Application types** can be registered with Polar to make application data available within policies.
-- The inheritance structure of application types can be leveraged in the policy with **specialized rules**, supporting more sophistiscated access control models.
+- The inheritance structure of application types can be leveraged in the policy with **specialized rules**, supporting more sophisticated access control models.
 - You can use built-in methods on primitive types like strings and dictionaries, exactly as if they were application types.